harveshvaran/ftp82_laptop/WEEK1.md

    * Open Chrome browser and navigate to http://localhost:8080/ftpxx/
    * You should be able to see the employee ids as you have entered them in the local mysql database

+# Workshop material - Day #3 - Setup Jira

+  * signup for a jira id using your hexaware email address.
+Use the hexaware email address, the UI already selects the hexawareid as the username.
+  * inform your facilitator that you have signed. s/he will add you to the required jira project.

 # Reading material